 What can I expect from my ESL classes?

 These courses give students the opportunity to build their English-language skills.
 There are courses that focus on reading and writing skills, as well as classes that work on speaking and listening.
-The ESL classes are small and meet four days per week to provide not only language instruction but social support.
+The ESL classes are small and provide not only language instruction but social support.

 How many classes are required for a baccalaureate degree from Canisius College?